Totally in awe is the only way to describe my state at 1:00 am on the eve of my sister’s birthday, as I stared at my work.

 - 1 cup heavy whipping cream

-- 1 or 2 tablespoons crème de cacao liqueur (use icing sugar if you don’t want alcohol)
+- 1 or 2 tablespoons crème de cacao liqueur (use stevia or icing sugar if you don’t want alcohol)

 - Whip cream to soft peaks.